House Life Project

 Parachuting Into Environmental Justice

-With the collaboration of one of my classmates, Sarah Shorter, we launched a public programming activity “Parachuting into Environmental Justice.”
+With the collaboration of one of my colleagues, Sarah Shorter, we launched a public programming activity “Parachuting into Environmental Justice.”
 This was held in three difference locations - Tube Factory ArtSpace, Kheprw Institute, and IMCPL Downtown Indy.
 The images displayed are from Tube Factory ArtSpace in collaboration with Big Car Collaborative.
 Our other partners were Kheprw Institute and IMCPL.
 Andrea Jandernoa helped facilitate our program with IMCPL.
 This program entailed a large parachute where people were welcomed to draw and write about Environmental Justice based on what it might mean to them, what it should look like in their communities, etc. We wanted to incorporate art, combine community, educate, and learn what everyone’s idea of environmental justice looked like through this project.
-The parachute will be traveling through Central Indiana schools for the remainder of the year - with more drawings and writings being added to before it will be exhibited Fall 2020 with Big Car Collaborative.
+The parachute will be traveling through Central Indiana schools for the remainder of the year - with more drawings and writings.

-My Spring 2020 Museum Administration course entailed a challenging project where a strategic plan was created for our museum partner, Kurt Vonnegut Museum and Library.
+My Museum Administration course entailed a challenging project where my team and I created a strategic plan for our museum partner, Kurt Vonnegut Museum and Library.
 Kurt Vonnegut Museum and Library is dedicated to Kurt Vonnegut, well-known late writer, artist, teacher, and Indianapolis native.
 The museum moved into a new building recently and museum staff is working hard to establish KVML.
 They have many new plans and programs in store.
 We created a strategic plan for KVML to follow which is linked above.
 For the strategic plan, we began this project by noting the strengths and weaknesses of the institution.
 We formed our strategic and primary goals, collected benchmark data, researched KVML history, and created a timeline for the institution to follow.
 Along with three other groups in our Museum Administration course, my group and I pitched our plan to KVML in May 2020.